Science Learning Hub logo

 Body armour

-One of the current research projects being conducted by Ian’s team at IRL is focused on developing lightweight O-Sialon body armour.
+One of the research projects being conducted by Ian’s team at IRL is focused on developing lightweight O-Sialon body armour.
 The hardness, toughness, relative low density and virtual indestructibility of this advanced ceramic make it a prime candidate for such an application.

 O-Sialon research at IRL